ophub/amlogic-s9xxx-armbian/documents/README.md

     auto_patch: true
 ```

-When using the `kernel_patch` parameter to specify a custom kernel patch, please name the patch directory according to the above convention.
+When specifying a custom kernel patch via `kernel_patch`, follow the naming convention described above.

 ### 9.2 How to Make Kernel Patches

-- Obtained from repositories such as [Armbian](https://github.com/armbian/build) and [OpenWrt](https://github.com/openwrt/openwrt): for example, [armbian/patch/kernel](https://github.com/armbian/build/tree/main/patch/kernel/archive) and [openwrt/rockchip/patches-6.1](https://github.com/openwrt/openwrt/tree/main/target/linux/rockchip/patches-6.1), [lede/rockchip/patches-5.15](https://github.com/coolsnowwolf/lede/tree/master/target/linux/rockchip/patches-5.15) etc., patches from these mainline kernel using repositories can generally be used directly.
+- Obtained from repositories such as [Armbian](https://github.com/armbian/build) and [OpenWrt](https://github.com/openwrt/openwrt): for example, [armbian/patch/kernel](https://github.com/armbian/build/tree/main/patch/kernel/archive) and [openwrt/rockchip/patches-6.1](https://github.com/openwrt/openwrt/tree/main/target/linux/rockchip/patches-6.1), [lede/rockchip/patches-5.15](https://github.com/coolsnowwolf/lede/tree/master/target/linux/rockchip/patches-5.15) etc. Patches from these mainline kernel repositories can generally be used directly.
-- Obtained from commits in github.com repositories: Adding a `.patch` suffix to the corresponding `commit` address can generate the corresponding patch.
+- Obtained from GitHub commit URLs: Appending `.patch` to a commit URL generates the corresponding patch file.

-Before adding a custom kernel patch, it needs to be compared with the upstream kernel source repository [unifreq/linux-k.x.y](https://github.com/unifreq) to confirm whether this patch has been added to avoid conflicts.
-Kernel patches that pass the test are recommended to be submitted to the series of kernel repositories maintained by unifreq.
-Each small step for a person is a big step for the world.
-Your contribution will make our use of Armbian and OpenWrt systems in the box more stable and interesting.
+Before adding a custom kernel patch, compare it against the upstream kernel source repository [unifreq/linux-k.x.y](https://github.com/unifreq) to verify it has not already been applied and to avoid conflicts.
+Tested kernel patches are encouraged to be submitted to the kernel repositories maintained by unifreq.
+Your contributions help make Armbian and OpenWrt more stable and functional for everyone.

 ### 9.3 How to Customize Compilation of Driver Modules

-In the mainline Linux kernel, some drivers are not yet supported, and you can customize the compilation of driver modules.
-Select drivers that are supported for use in the mainline kernel; Android drivers are generally not supported in the mainline kernel and cannot be compiled.
+Some drivers are not yet included in the mainline Linux kernel but can be compiled as custom modules.
+Only drivers compatible with the mainline kernel can be compiled; Android-specific drivers are generally unsupported.
 For example:

 ```shell
 # Step 1: Update to the latest kernel